5 Tips to Give to Inexperienced Investors During A Market Dip

 1. "Have an emergency fund."

 Talking about emergency planning can be a great way to get new investors comfortable with the idea of investing.
 Help your client set about three to six months’ worth of expenses and recurring payments aside in an emergency fund.
-At Betterment, this bucket of money that is most often held in either a high-yield cash account or very low-risk investments.
+At Betterment, this bucket of money that is most often held in either a cash account or very low-risk investments.

 Having an emergency fund will give them the freedom to invest the rest of their money more aggressively, and with less worry.